erascu/erascu/README.md

 - 👋 Hi, I’m Eugene ( @erascu )
 - 👀 I’m interested in FrontEND Development
-- 🌱 I’m currently learning React-JS
+- 🌱 I’m currently learning React-JS & TS
 <!--- -
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...